Privacy & Cookies Policy

-The research team uses this information to guide its work in communicating and creating a community of interest in Citizen Science.
+The research team uses this information to guide its work in communicating and creating a community interested in Citizen Science.
 The authors of the entries and information published both on the website and on the Community Platform are responsible for the data on individuals that may contain or appear in their communications.

 Who is responsible for the data?

-- The person responsible for the processing is the IP of the Ciberimaginario Research Group of the Rey Juan Carlos University.
+- The person responsible for the processing is the IP of the Ciberimaginario Research Group of Rey Juan Carlos University.